 WHAT’S THE POINT?

 Does your creative agency have a consistent purpose?
-Whether it’s your first phone call to request a quote or your fifth Skype meeting with the creative team for your project, does everyone leave you feeling the same way?
+Whether it’s your first phone call to request a quote or your fifth Zoom meeting with the creative team for your project, does everyone leave you feeling the same way?
 Top tier creative agencies will dial in on how they want their customers to feel after interacting with you.
 When you have a shared touchpoint from which every inquiry and engagement derives, each member of your team will have clarity not only on why you exist but also how you will execute your values.

 WHAT DOES YOUR CLIENT NEED?

 You want your customer service experience to be about, you know, the customer.
 But if all you do is give them what they expect to get, you miss an opportunity to set yourself apart.

 AMC’s Mad Men remains one of the most compelling shows set in the work of advertising and marketing.
 Don Draper was the master of listening to what a client said they wanted, then proceeding to tell them what they need.
 Every creative doing work for a client should understand this dance.

 Clients come in all shapes and sizes.
 They bring to the conversation their agendas, preconceptions, and passion for their product.
 As creatives, it’s critical for us to be able to listen and adapt to the personality of the client.